 The pantry served 980 individuals in 2018 and is currently feeding about 80-120 people monthly with high hopes of increasing the number.
 It has been funded in the past by donation made through a Go-Fund me page, Facebook and direct solicitation.
 With the donations being sought for, Plenty to Eat helps to balance the costs of purchasing foods, toiletries, cleaning products, workers’ compensation (when necessary) and other operational costs.
 Plenty of Eat is also aiming at delivering food to seniors and the disabled who are unable to come for pick up at the pantry.
 It is therefore important to gather more funds as more funds mean feeding more people.

+We are a nation of plenty, everyone deserves a good life.
 No one should be a victim of food insecurity.
-We are a nation of plenty.
-Help us feed those who are unable to sustain their selves and their families right here in our very own community.
-It takes a village.
-Won’t you join us in making a difference.
-For more information, feel free to visit us at “Plenty to Eat.”
+Assist in feeding those who are unable to sustain their selves and their families in our very own community.
+Join us in making a difference; your donation is surely needed.
 Thank you!

 #1 fundraising platform

 More people start fundraisers on GoFundMe than on any other platform.
 Learn more

 In the rare case something isn’t right, we will work with you to determine if misuse occurred.
 Learn more